-490 Special Studies : 1-3 hours, any semester Prerequisite: Instructor approval Guided research and investigations in an advanced area of study.
-499 Instructional Assistantship 1-3 hours, any semester Prerequisites: 1) Minimum 2.75 GPA; 2) Minimum 3.0 where assisting; 3) Instructor's permission.
-Upon instructor, a student may petition the Vice President of assistantship.
-The petition shall include a description of approved petition will be presented to the Registran Registration.
-The assistantship may apply as elective hours. n recommendation of the f Academic Affairs for the f the student's duties.
-The
+490 Special Studies: 1-3 hours, any semester 770 Prerequisite: Instructor approval.
+Guided research and investigations in an advance d area of study.
+499 Instructional Assistantship 1-3 hours, any semester Prerequisites: 1) Minimum 2.75 GPA; 2) Minimum 3.0 GPA in all of 3) Instructor's permission.
+Upon recommendation of the instructor, President of Academic Affairs for the assistantship.
+The petition s student's duties.
+The approved petition will be presented to the Registration. a student may petition the Vice hall include a description of the The assistantship may apply as elective hours.